Information Science and Technology

 Internet Computing and the Internet of Things

-The department of business and information technology offers a variety of graduate certificates.
-Each certificate program consists of four courses and is open to persons holding a bachelor's, master's or Ph.D. degree in areas such as business, social sciences, technology, engineering, or related disciplines who have the required pre-requisites for the courses in the program.
+The business and information technology department offers a variety of graduate certificates.
+Each certificate program consists of four courses and is open to persons holding a bachelor's, master's or Ph.D degree in areas such as business, social sciences, technology, engineering, or related disciplines who have the required pre-requisites for the courses in the program.
 A student must maintain an average cumulative grade point of 3.0 or better on a 4.0 scale in the certificate courses in order to receive the graduate certificate.

 Details about some of the graduate certificates are listed below; others are listed in the business administration section of the catalog.